cgeyskens/phd/image-analysis/synapse-counting/README.md

 - naming of python and nextflow scripts: change the names of python to more intuitive names
 - make a 2nd called "synapse-count-dev-2.ipynb" that includes the analyses of coloc and the seperate channels
 - delete other unnessary development scripts (and delete the output of the ipynb files)
 - customizability: go over the pipeline and scripts try to customize it.
-Some things that should be specified from the nextflow script (eg the working folders).
+Some things that should be specified from the nextflow script (eg the working folders, can you create the folders from nextflow, this way you only need to specify the the folder with the input images).
+Also customize the nextflow inputs with the params. variable (also go over the nextflow carpentries again that could be useful for this pipeline).
 Also instead of using the names vglut1 and psd95, use presynaptic and postsynaptic (in case of inhibitory markers).
-- Write a good README.md file for future use of the pipeline (from where you should run the pipeline, where the data is, ...)
+- Write a good README.md file for future use of the pipeline (from where you should run the pipeline, where the data is, ...).
+- Take the content of this file and make a new .md file that is named "development.md".
 - update the ppt file for meeting with Joris
 - update the yml file

 - (install R in your conda env and run it in vscode for last part of the pipeline (visualization))

-### Next-up for after HPC training:
+## Next-up for after HPC training:
 2. include suggestions of Benjamin into the original ipynb and py script
 3. benchmark the different coloc analysis workflows

-#### test-for-pipeline
+## test-for-pipeline
 Working python scripts:
 test-file-2.py (test-file-2b.ipynb)
 test-file-3.py (test-file-3.ipynb)